PercivalZhang/StorageTank/README.md

 > A sidechain is a separate blockchain that is attached to
 > its parent blockchain(source chain or main chain) using a two-way peg.

-**Asset Registration Contract:** regist asset into side chain with minimum data.
+**Asset Registration and Exchange Contract:**
+- regist asset into side chain with minimum data and handle asset exchange

+**Inter-chain Contract:**
-**Inter-chain Contract:** inter-chain token exchange.
+- inter-chain token exchange.

 The two-way peg enables interchangeability of assets at a predetermined rate between the parent blockchain and the sidechain.
 The original blockchain is usually referred to as the ‘main chain’ or 'source chain' and all additional blockchains are referred to as ‘sidechains’.